IFN

 10 years

 About: India Fund Inc is an asset management company.
-The fund's investment objective is long-term capital appreciation, which it seeks to achieve by investing primarily in the equity securities of Indian companies.
+The fund's investment objective is long-term capital appreciation, which it seeks to achieve by investing in the equity securities of Indian companies.
 The company's portfolio is a non-diversified closed-end management investment company across various sectors such as financials, consumer staples, information technology, materials, healthcare, consumer discretionary, industrials, telecommunication services, utilities, and others.
 Geographically, all the business activity functions through the market of the United States.

 0